-If you think you have a medical malpractice case against a doctor or other health care provider, be aware that every state has enacted a law (called a statute of limitations) that limits the amount of time you have to go to court and file a lawsuit.
+If you think you have a medical malpractice case against a doctor or other health care provider, one of the first things to know is that every state has enacted a law that limits the amount of time you can wait before you get your lawsuit started in civil court.

 What happens if you try to file a medical malpractice lawsuit in your state's civil court system after the statute of limitations "window" has closed?
-Your case will almost certainly be thrown out of court as being “time-barred" under the statute, and you'll lose your legal right to get a civil remedy (meaning, compensation in the form of money damages) for any harm you suffered as a result of the alleged medical malpractice.
+Your case will almost certainly be dismissed on the grounds that it's "time-barred" under the statute, and you'll lose your legal right to get a civil remedy (meaning, compensation in the form of money damages) for any harm you suffered as a result of the alleged medical malpractice.

-So, it's crucial to understand and abide by the medical malpractice statute of limitations in your state, as it applies to your case.
+So, it's crucial to understand the medical malpractice statute of limitations in your state, and how it applies to your case.